alan-turing-institute/data-safe-haven/docs/source/roles/system_manager/manage_users.md

 ### {{lock}} SRE Security Groups

-Each user should be assigned to one or more Active Directory "security groups", which give them access to a given SRE with appropriate privileges:
+Each user should be assigned to one or more Active Directory "security groups".
+The key difference between these groups is the level of privilege they have when manipulating databases within the SRE.

-- `SG <SRE ID> Research Users`: Default for most researchers.
+- `SG <SRE ID> Research Users`: Almost all researchers should be in this group.
 No special permissions.
+Allows users to log in to `<SRE ID>`.
-- `SG <SRE ID> Data Administrators`: Researchers who can create/modify/delete tables in the `data` schema on a `PostgreSQL` within `<SRE ID>``.
-Users outside this group can only read these tables.
+- `SG <SRE ID> Data Administrators`: Researchers who can create/modify/delete tables in the `data` schema on databases within `<SRE ID>`. `SG <SRE ID> Research Users` can only read these tables.
 Restricting this access prevents most users from creating/deleting arbitrary tables, which is important because some SREs have their input data in database form.
+- `SG <SRE ID> System Administrators`: Researchers who have full superuser privileges on databases within `<SRE ID>`.
+Users in this group have full access to the databases and can manipulate them in any way they choose.

+Typically, users with either of the latter two roles should also have the `Research Users` role to allow them to log in to the SRDs within the SRE.

 (generate_user_csv)=